GeorgeGkinoudis/GeorgeGkinoudis/README.md

 I mostly work on frontend stuff - Javascript, PHP , Css.

-I also use Figma for UI design and to skect ideas.
+I also use Figma for UI design and to sketch ideas.

 This is a fresh profile where i'll be uploading some projects, expiraments, and things i enjoy working on.